 Creamy Alfredo pasta meets the freshness of a caprese salad in this one-skillet dinner.

-Dovetailing Tip: Use the Chicken you cooked on day 2 for todays pasta dish.
+Dovetailing Tip: Use the extra chicken breasts that you grilled on day 1 in todays pasta recipe.

 |1 pound||penne pasta|

 |2 cloves||garlic, finely grated|

 |2 cups||chopped cooked white meat chicken (from 1 rotisserie chicken)|